vimc/montagu-db-backup/design.md

 A base backup will take ~2hrs (as of 2020-02-20) and currently requires ~220GB.
 If there are significant quantities of WAL logs then it will take longer.
 Replaying the WAL can take up to an hour.

-Steps 1-3 are done using a cron script that lives in the bb8 repo `schedule-barman-montagu-nightly`.
+Steps 1-3 are done using a cron script that lives in the montagu-bb8 repo `schedule-barman-montagu-nightly`.
 This cron job can and has stopped without warning in the past - most recently when the Python installation disappeared during an Ubuntu upgrade (but see [Logging](#Logging) below).

-bb8 takes control of the actual process of preparing the recovery volume.
-It writes out a cron nightly script that runs the barman `update-nightly` script and then `bb8 backup`

 ### Base-backups